Final Rejection

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

-Claims 1-2 and 5-22 are rejected under 35 U.S.C.
+Claims 1-2 and 5-20, and 22 are rejected under 35 U.S.C.
 103 as being unpatentable over Bellam et al. (U.S. Publication No. 2024/0345911 A1), hereinafter referred to as Bellam, in view of Côrte-Real et al. (U.S. Patent No. 12,487,875 B1), hereinafter referred to as Côrte-Real.

 With regards to Claim 1, Bellam teaches:

-wherein the computer-implemented method is performed by a processing platform executing program code (Paragraph 0090), the processing platform comprising one or more processing devices, each of the one or more processing devices comprising a processor coupled to a memory (Paragraph 0092).
+wherein the computer-implemented method is performed by the processing platform executing program code (Paragraph 0090), the processing platform comprising one or more processing devices, each of the one or more processing devices comprising a processor coupled to a memory (Paragraph 0092).

 Bellam does not explicitly teach: